javad-fard/javad-fard/README.md

 Hi , this is javad-fard
-if I want to introduce myself clearly , Im very enthusiastic and motivated about cybersecurity .additionally, one of my important features about my personality is that learning any kind of document about network and security underestanding about network and security is very interesting for me . to be honest , Im a junoir pentester
+if I want to introduce myself clearly , Im very enthusiastic and motivated about cybersecurity .additionally, one of my important features about my personality is that learning any kind of document about network and security. underestanding about network and security is very interesting for me . to be honest , Im a junoir pentester